theochem/horton/doc/user_ap1rog.rst

     2. In-house calculation of model Hamiltonians.
 Supported model Hamiltonians are summarized in :ref:`modphysham`.
 If the model Hamiltonian contains separate one-electron contributions, they have to be combined to a single operator as shown under point 1.

     3. External (one- and two-electron) integrals (in an orthonormal basis) and core energy can be read from file.
-The integral file must use the Molpro file format (see :ref:`hamiltonian_load` for more details).
+The integral file must use the Molpro file format (see :ref:`hamiltonian_io` for more details).
 To load a Hamiltonina from file, run

         .. code-block:: python